 My spare time is pretty much all about the dogs.

-I consider myself a "clicker trainer" who uses primarily positive reinforcement and negative punishment while training.
+I consider myself a "R+" trainer.
 I really love teaching tricks as there are endless behaviors one can shape.
 I find the most fun in the initial steps of a new trick as you can really see them thinking hard about what you want.
 Of course this is also the reason why I start so many tricks but rarely get them on finished and on cue!

 I used to hate training obedience and only started so I would have some results to show other people when I was trying to prove myself as a trainer.
 It's one thing to believe your dog can perform amongst distractions and without rewards, but it's a whole different world to try and prove it in a competition.
 Trialing really shows all the holes in your training that you never knew existed!
 I have come to love obedience training for all of its precision.
 I especially love the challenge of trying to make obedience training fun for my dogs.